invertase/java-docs-samples/memorystore/valkey/leaderboard/GUIDE.md

 ## Step-by-Step Guide

-To begin, we are will generate an API with the following routes:
+To begin, generate an API with the following routes:

 _addScore_: Creates a new score.
 _getScores_: Returns the leaderboard rankings.